awiel/csv-converter/README.md

 - v0.0.1 - there is always a first step

 ##License
-- 3D-SocialTransition is licensed under the Affero GNU General Public License 3 or later (AGPL 3+).
+- 3D-SocialTransition is licensed under the GNU General Public License 3.